-Premises Premises

-Name: Licence
+Premises Name: Premises Licence Number (if applicable):

-Number (If

-Applicable):

 Premises

 Address:

 Post Code:

-Category of gambli ing premises licence:
+Category of gar nbling premises licence:

-Name of person co mpleting the assessment:
+Name of persor n completing the assessment:

-Date original asses sment carried out:
+Date original as sessment carried out:

 Notes:

-Notes.

-This risk assessment template is provided to assist Operators in undertaking risk assessments, however Operators may use an alternative, providing that it clearly addresses all relevant risks for all new premises or when the premises licence is varied.
+This risk assessment must be completed for all new premises or when the premises licence is varied.
 The assessment must also be reviewed when there are any significant changes to either the local circumstances and/or the premises.